-Dividing Marital Property For Divorce in PA
+Dividing Marital Property For Divorce in Pennsylvania

 If you are considering divorce, you may be wondering whether you will have any control over the divison of your marital property.
 If you and your spouse are able to divide your marital property amicably and reach a settlement, you will maintain a good deal of control over how your assets are divided.
-However, not all couples can come to an agreement which often forces the division of their marital property to be determined by a judge.
+However, not all couples can come to an agreement which often forces the division of their marital assets to be determined by a judge.

 In Pennsylvania, if a divorcing couple should need the court to decide upon the division of their marital property, many factors are considered by the judge.
-The judge will try his or her best to determine an equal division of property; however, it may not be what each spouse would have preferred if they had more of a say in the matter.
+The judge will try his or her best to determine an equal division of assets; however, it may not be what each spouse would have preferred if they had more of a say in the matter.

 How is Property Division Decided During Divorce?

-Marital Property VS Non-Marital Property
+Marital Assets VS Non-Marital Property

-In Pennsylvania, there is what is considered “marital property” and there is non-marital property also referred to as “separate property.”
+In Pennsylvania, there is what is considered “marital property” and there is non-marital property also referred to as “separate property”.
 Marital property refers to property acquired during the marriage and before the date of separation, which is subject to division in a divorce.

-In contrast, separate property refers to property that was acquired by a spouse before the marriage, such as furniture, collectibles, or a car or boat that is owned outright prior to marriage.
+In contrast, separate property refers to personal property that was acquired by a spouse before the marriage, such as furniture, collectibles, a car or boat that is owned outright prior to marriage.
 Unlike marital property, separate property is not subject to division in a divorce.

-At Colgan & Associates, we understand that property division divorce can be complicated and emotionally-driven.
+At Colgan & Associates, we understand that property division issues in divorce proceedings can be complicated and emotionally-driven.
 This is why, for many divorcing couples, we step in to help mediate the situation and ensure it progresses as smoothly and quickly as possible so couples are able to move forward with their lives.

-If you have a question related to divorce and the division of marital property, please contact us today for a no-cost consultation!
+If you have a question related to divorce and the division of marital property, please contact us today for a no-cost initial consultation!